kurttomlinson/oProject/README.md

 ###Downloads file
 The downloads file should those files which are necessary to reproduce your project (such as compiled binaries, GERBER files, and other files that are in a final and usable form.
 Source code, schematics, and board files should be included in the project directory but not highlighted by the downloads folder.
 These files are the bare minimum needed to build your project in a production environment.

-*	downloads - Content: None.
+*	files - Content: None.
 Attributes: None.
 	*	file - Content: A descriptive name for the file.
 Attributes: "url" is a relative path to the file. "order" determines the order in which the download files are shown.
 Download files are shown in ascending order starting with 1.

 ###Parts file